grpckit/omniproto/README.md

 [WIP] Omniproto makes your generating gRPC code from protorepo easy.

+## Running

+Omniproto is bundled with [grpckit](https://github.com/grpckit/grpckit), an all-in-one docker container with a variety of plugins installed.
+In your grpc service repository, simply submodule your protorepo, add an `omniproto.yaml` config file, and a docker execute step as part of your toolchain:

+`docker run -v $(pwd):/workspace --rm grpckit/omniproto`

 ## How It Works

 `omniproto` is designed to work with a protorepo, meaning you or your